Project-MONAI/monai-deploy/deploy/docker-compose/README.md

 - Port: 104 (see `INFORMATICS_GATEWAY_SCP_PORT` in `.env` file)
 - AE Title: MONAI-DEPLOY (see `INFORMATICS_GATEWAY_AE_TITLE` in `.env` file)

 Informatics Gateway is configured in this package to accept any association from any DICOM devices.
 To disable this feature and enable data source validation, set `rejectUnknownSources` to `true` in the [informatics-gateway.json](configs/informatics-gateway.json).
 Once `rejectUnknownSources` is set to `true`, you must register each data source using `curl`.
-Check out [config-ig.sh](configs/config-ig.sh) for examples and [Configuration API](https://monai.io/monai-deploy-informatics-gateway/api/rest/config.html#post-configsource) for complete reference.
+Check out [config-ig.sh](configs/config-ig.sh) for examples and [Configuration API](https://monai.io/monai-deploy-informatics-gateway/api/rest/config.html#post-configsource) for the complete reference.

 To export DICOM results to external DICOM devices, you must first register them with the Informatics Gateway using `curl`.
-Check out [config-ig.sh](configs/config-ig.sh) for examples and [Configuration API](https://monai.io/monai-deploy-informatics-gateway/api/rest/config.html#post-configdestination) for complete reference.
+Check out [config-ig.sh](configs/config-ig.sh) for examples and [Configuration API](https://monai.io/monai-deploy-informatics-gateway/api/rest/config.html#post-configdestination) for the complete reference.

 Any changes made in this section must also reflect in your workflow definition.
 Therefore, follow the next section to compose your workflow definition.